I have a vintage hers and his pattern and a short stitch tutorial for you today!

-The pattern I selected for today is best for a starting stitcher; as it utilizes the core standard stitches that I teach in a novice class (back, stem, daisy and french knot) however permits space to get fancier.
-(That’s where our tutorial is available in!).
+The pattern I selected for today is best for a starting stitcher; as it utilizes the core standard stitches that I teach in a novice class (back, stem, daisy, and french knot) however permits space to get fancier.

 Superior started producing embroidery transfer patterns in the mid-1930s.
 It appears that they offered solely in Sears department shops and possibly even “copied” styles from bigger pattern business.